x29a/nec_terrain_root/terroot/README.md

 ## Usage steps
 ### 1. Copy assets
 First, the used binaries and images need to be copied to the right places on the phone.
-Since the app contains a full modified boot image, it is so huge.
+Since the app contains a full modified boot image, it is so huge and might take a little while.

-### 2. Temporary root
-A glitch in the kernel enables to gain temporary root rights.
-With those, a small busybox environment is set up and the needed tools are placed in the PATH environment.

-Temporary means, that this environment is lost after a reboot.
-As long as no reboot was performed, one can get to an elevated shell via

-adb shell

-and then executing

-su

-### 3. Backup
+### 2. Backup
 In order to have the best chances to fix the system in case something goes wrong, a couple of files are backed up (e.g. the original GPT table and boot/recovery images).
 The data can be pulled via adb from /data/local/tmp/backup/.

 Since system images are pulled, this step can take a while, the GUI might hang.

-### 4. Modify partition layout GPT
+### 3. Modify partition layout GPT
 A small hole in the partition layout is used to remap the recovery partition to a modified boot image, which is written in the last step.

-### 5. Write modified boot
+### 4. Write modified boot
 The modified boot image is written to the remapped location.

 ## Rooting